7RU7H/Archive/Cloud/Azure/Azure-Defined.md

 #### Authentication and Authorization

-Azure Active Directory is a Cloud identity provider [[Active-Directory-Defined]],  the Authentication protocols used in Azure include:
+Azure Active Directory is a Cloud identity provider [[Active-Directory]],  the Authentication protocols used in Azure include:
 - Open ID connect
 - SAML
 - WS-Fed